rashed-23/VLSI_Lab_Verilog_Codes/README.md

 # VLSI_Lab_Verilog_Codes

-Here Time.v is the time bench code for Task_01 means AND_gate.
+Here Time_b.v is the time bench code for Task_01 means AND_gate.